Scholarships and Financial Aid

 A listing of several regional scholarships available to Peel District School Board Students.

 For students applying to college or university.
-Tell RBC your story of how one or more black Canadians have helped define Canada's diverse heritage and identity through their specific achievements and contributions by December 9th, 2016.
+Tell RBC your story of how one or more black Canadians have helped define Canada's diverse heritage and identity through their specific achievements and contributions.

 Young Scholar Seminar